cplou99/BayesianVSLNet/README.md

 You can extract them or directly download them in the next link.

 ## Model
 It is necessary to locate the EgoVLPv2 weights to extract text features in BayesianVSLNet/NaQ/VSLNet_Bayesian/model/EgoVLP_weights.
-You can find a checkpoint of the complete model at .

 ### Train
 ```ruby